Contact us on 01422 357792, or by email: firstname.lastname@example.org to request your FREE copy of Care & Support Bradford

 What is a carers assessment?

 Carer’s assessments are for adult carers of adults (over 18 years) who are disabled, ill or elderly.
 Due to changes in the Care Act, local authorities now have a legal duty to assess any carer who requests an assessment or appears to need support.

 You could be eligible for support from your local authority - this could include receiving money to pay for items which makes caring for an individual easier, to putting you in contact with local support groups for help and advice.

-If you need support, get in contact Bradford Metropolitan District Council Adult Services Access Point on 01274 435400.
-They will give you information and advice on how the assessment will work.
+If you need support, get in contact with Bradford Metropolitan District Council Independent Advice Hub for information and advice on 01274 435400.

 The aim of the assessment is to get you the help and support that you need.
-It considers the impact of care on your own wellbeing, as well as what you want to achive in your day-to-day life.
+It considers the impact of care on your own wellbeing, as well as what you want to achieve in your day-to-day life.
 It will consider whether you are able or willing to carry on caring, want to work or have more free/family time independent of a carer role.